 Confident Cannabis - What’s in a Strain?Data consolidation by Confident Cannabis provides insights into the chemical analysis of particular strains from all around the nation.

 One of the most common criticisms of cannabis is that all strains work the same, and most consumers are simply looking to get high.
-Although this perspective does not align with the research on cannabis, it has been easy to sell to policy makers with the unavailability of medical data.
+Although this perspective does not align with the research on cannabis, it has been easy to sell to policymakers with the unavailability of medical data.

 Times are changing, however, and research is becoming more readily available.
-In 2019 the DEA is finally approving cultivators other than University of Mississippi to supply the cannabis used for testing.
+In 2019 the DEA is finally approving cultivators other than the University of Mississippi to supply the cannabis used for testing.

 Information is Power

 Even if something incredible is produced, it will often only be after an advocate arises to represent it that acceptance becomes commonplace.
-There must be either a popularization of a product, or the spread of information before it becomes familiar and well recognized.
+There must be either a popularization of a product or the spread of information before it becomes familiar and well recognized.

 Confident Cannabis develops software which hundreds of labs across the country use in their testing facilities.
-They have an intimate relationship with the cannabis industry and the chemical analysis of commercially available product.
+They have an intimate relationship with the cannabis industry and the chemical analysis of commercially available products.
 Fifty percent of all cannabis sold in America is tested through their products.

 In hopes of properly appreciating this privilege their company enjoys, Confident Cannabis has developed the largest publicly available library of chemical analyses done on cannabis strains.
 This interactive resource includes widely available strains from all over the United States, and an easy to view break down of the compounds present within the strain.